+1.1 Quarterly Newsletter

+• A quarterly newsletter was printed in the fall of 2008, summer of 2009 and fall of 2009.
+These issues can be found on the County Parks web site.

+1.2 Signage

+• Signage at river access points was consistent with signage during 2008.
+Kiosk was added at BLM Greenwood Cr. parking lot.

+1.2.3 Middle-run signage

+Maps should be revised in to reflect the opening of a new parking lot on BLM public lands at Greenwood Creek.
+This is being done as signs are replaced.

+1.3 Kiosks

-- 1.1 Quarterly Newsletter - A quarterly newsletter was printed in the fall of 2007.
-It can be found on the County Parks web site. - 1.2 Signage - Signage at river access points was consistent with signage during 2006. - Life jacket requirement signs were added at the Hwy 49 Bridge and at upper end of Henningsen Lotus Park. - 1.2.3 Middle-run signage - Signage should be revised in to reflect the opening of a new parking lot on BLM public lands at Greenwood Creek.
-This is being done as signs are replaced. - Quite Zone signs were added at the State Park and above Gremlin rapid. - 1.3 Kiosks - Kiosks were updated at Camp Lotus and Henningsen-Lotus Park in 2004.
-The kiosks have three panels containing information on boating safety, public access to the South Fork and boater registration requirements. - The new kiosk for Chili Bar was installed during the spring of 2005. - A Kiosk is to be installed at the Greenwood Cr.
-BLM parking area in the spring of 2008.
+- Kiosks were updated at Camp Lotus and Henningsen Lotus Park in 2004.
+The kiosks have three panels containing information on boating safety, public access to the South Fork and boater registration requirements. - The new kiosk for Chili Bar was installed during the spring of 2005. - A Kiosk was installed at the Greenwood Cr.
+BLM parking area in the spring of 2008. - All kiosks have river maps, private boater tags and large group registration forms available at them. - Drop boxes for large group registration forms and visitor comments were added in 2008.

+• Added educational graphic panels on swimming in river hydraulics, hypothermia prevention, proper river apparel and rope rescue to the kiosk at Henningsen Lotus Park in the spring of 2008.